-In all activities, TPS faculty members are expected to model the "scholar- artist" profile as defined in the TPS Mission Statement that is likewise expected of TPS majors.
-At the Assistant and Associate Professor ranks, it is expected that a faculty member will produce scholarship that is aligned with his/her degree and area of expertise.
-Although both research and creative activity are recognized as yielding forms of scholarship, in the initial stages of faculty progress towards tenure and promotion, those faculty members who carry the Ph.D. are expected to produce publications, whereas those who carry the M.F.A. are expected to produce creative work in keeping with the theoretical and/or practical nature of these respective degrees; in some cases (as in certain areas of Performance Studies) a faculty member is expected to produce a combination of written and creative scholarship.
-As the faculty member progresses towards the rank of Full Professor, it is expected that they will not only deepen work in their area of emphasis; they will also produce scholarship that includes both writing/publication as well as creative work or vice versa, depending upon the individual's initial type of scholarship.
+In all activities, TPS faculty members are expected to model the "scholar-artist" profile as defined in the TPS Mission Statement that is likewise expected of TPS majors.
+At the Assistant and Associate Professor ranks, it is expected that a faculty member will produce scholarship that is aligned with their degree and area of expertise.
+Both research and creative activity are recognized as yielding forms of scholarship.
+As the faculty member progresses towards the rank of Professor, it is expected that they will not only deepen work in their area of emphasis; they will also produce scholarship that includes both writing/publication as well as creative work.
 The department recognizes that areas of emphasis and scholarship may change.